-To demonstrate the utility of our approach, we rigorously establish that our assumptions hold for several physical models in Sections \ref{s: transcritical} and \ref{s: discussion}.
-In particular, we show in Section \ref{s: transcritical} that our assumptions hold near a transcritical, saddle-node, or supercritical pitchfork bifurcation in the reaction kinetics, thereby demonstrating universal validity of the phenomena considered here near the onset of instability in spatially extended systems.

 The remainder of the paper is organized as follows.
 In Section \ref{s: setup}, we formulate our conceptual assumptions and state our main results precisely.
 In Section \ref{s: overview}, we give some background on the marginal stability conjecture and linear spreading speeds.
 In Section \ref{s: colinear}, we construct the first normal form \eqref{e: normal 1}, and use self-similar coordinates to construct a diffusive tail and associated approximate solution.
 In Section \ref{s: linearly independent} we carry out the corresponding procedure for the second normal form \eqref{e: normal 2}.
-In Section \ref{s: linear estimates}, we adapt the linear estimates from \cite{SIMA} to the multi-component case, and then in Section \ref{s: stability argument} we explain how these estimates can be used to close a stability argument for the approximate solution, thereby proving Theorem \ref{t: main}.
-In Section \ref{s: transcritical}, we show that our main results hold under the sole assumption that the reaction kinetics \eqref{e: rd} undergo a generic transcritical, saddle node, or supercritical pitchfork bifurcation.
-We conclude in Section \ref{s: discussion} with a discussion of further examples of systems to which our assumptions apply as well as possible extensions.
+In Section \ref{s: linear estimates}, we adapt the linear estimates from \cite{SIMA} to the multi-component case, and then in Section \ref{s: stability argument} we explain how these estimates can be used to close a stability argument for the approximate solution, thereby proving Theorem \ref{t: main}. { We conclude in Section \ref{s: discussion} with a discussion of applications and extensions of our results.}